deanhigh/tekan/README.md

 Technical analysis scratch area

+> The toolkit probably doesn't work anymore since Yahoo APIs are no longer a thing (or have changed)

 ## Getting started

 Installing pandas you need to install python3-dev libraries since pandas need to be compiled.

 `sudo apt-get install python3-dev`